lauraschornack/katacoda1/1-set-up/step5.md

-Containers in general, and what is under what has already been installed in the docker file

-Run the following commands to look inside the docker file.

-Step 2:
-`cd katacoda1/set-up`{{execute}}

-The Docker file looks like this:
-We are adding the following components into our container.
+Containers are simpler to work with, and they reuse depedecies.
+To create a continer, you first need to create a file called "Dockerfile".

+To see what components we are adding to our container, click on the link to our  Dockerfile below, to open it.

 `Dockerfile`{{open}}.